Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Background: Building Compositional Representations

-We represent knowledge through the flexible representation offered by Grenander's Pattern Theory formalism~\cite{grenander1996elements,aakur2019generating}.
-Each concept is defined as a \textit{generator} $g_i\in G_s$, where $G_s$ is called the \textit{generator space}.
-Each generator is an atomic unit of representation that can represent the presence of a concept in a given observation.
-We consider the generator space ($G_s$) to be a finite collection of all possible concepts required to describe a scene.
-Hence, it can be divided into disjoint subsets $G^{\alpha}$, each representing a finite set of concepts that can exist in a given domain.
+In this section, we \textit{briefly} introduce the Grenander's Pattern Theory formalism~\cite{grenander1996elements,aakur2019generating} for building compositional concept structures.
+We represent knowledge elements (or concepts such as actions and objects) that can be found in an environment through the flexible representation offered by Grenander's Pattern Theory formalism~\cite{grenander1996elements,aakur2019generating}.
+Each concept is represented by the basic, atomic unit of representation called a \textit{generator} $g_i\in G_s$, where $G_s$ is called the \textit{generator space}.
+Each generator represents the presence of a concept in a given observation.
+The generator space ($G_s$) is a finite collection of all possible concepts required to describe a scene.
+Hence, it can be divided into non-disjoint subsets $G^{\alpha}$, each representing a finite set of concepts that can exist in a given domain.
 For example, $G^{Kitchen}$ can represent the set of concepts (knife, spoon, cut, bake, batter, etc.) that are present in the kitchen domain, whereas $G^{zoo}$ represents the set of concepts that can exist in the \textit{zoo} domain.
-Hence the generator space can be defined as $G_s = \bigcup_{\alpha\in A} G^{\alpha}$, where $A$ represents the set of all possible domains.
-In this work, we allow $A$ to be unconstrained i.e., it can span all possible domains, and $\alpha$ is the \textit{generator index} that specifies a single domain or dataset.
+Hence the generator space is given by $G_s = \bigcup_{\alpha\in A} G^{\alpha}$, where $A$ represents the set of all domains.
+In this work, we allow $A$ to be unconstrained, i.e., it can span all possible domains, and $\alpha$ is the \textit{generator index} that specifies a domain.

 Each generator has a set of links called \textit{bonds} that can be used to connect with other generators.
 Each generator $g_i$ has a fixed number of bonds called the \texttt{arity} of a generator denoted by $w(g_i) \forall g_i \in G_S$.
-Each bond represents a \textit{semantic assertion} that allows it to connect with other \textit{compatible generators} through bond interaction.
-Each bond is \textit{directed} and hence allow us to represent complex semantic structures that can capture the hierarchy of the semantic assertion being expressed.
-The possibility of a \textit{closed} bond (i.e. a complete link) or \textit{open} bond (incomplete or dangling link) is determined by the \texttt{bond relation function} $\rho[\beta(g_i), \beta(g_j)]$, which defines the compatibility of two bonds $\beta(g_i)$ and $\beta(g_j)$ between two generators, $g_i$ and $g_j$, respectively.
-Bonds are quantified using the strength of the semantic relationships between generators through the bond energy function:
+Each bond represents a \textit{semantic assertion} that can be used to connect with other \textit{compatible generators} through bond interaction.
+Each bond is \textit{directed} and hence allows us to represent complex semantic structures that can capture the hierarchy of the semantic assertion being expressed.
+Bonds are quantified using the strength of the semantic relationships using the bond energy function: